-Deadline for Submission of Stockholder Proposals and Director Nominations for 2025 Annual Meeting of Stockholders
+Deadline for Submission of Stockholder Proposals and Director Nominations for 2026 Annual Meeting of Stockholders

-Stockholders intending to present a proposal or propose a director nominee at our 2025 Annual Meeting must comply with the requirements set forth in the Bylaws and comply with the requirement of Rule 14a-8 of the Exchange Act.
-The Bylaws require, among other things, that a stockholder must have given timely notice any proposal in writing to the Secretary of the Company.
-To be timely, a stockholder's notice must be delivered to or mailed and received at the principal executive offices of the Company not less than 60 days nor more than 90 days prior to 2025 Annual Meeting of Stockholders; provided, however, that in the event that less than 70 days' notice or prior public disclosure of the date of the 2025 Annual Meeting of Stockholders is given or made to stockholders, notice by a stockholder, to be timely, must be received no later than the close of business on the 10th day following the day on which such notice of the date of the 2025 Annual Meeting of Stockholders is made in a press release via a national news dissemination service or in a document filed with SEC pursuant to Section 13, 14, or 15(d) of the Exchange Act.
-Accordingly, for the 2025 Annual Meeting, assuming the meeting is held on or about June 12, 2025, notice of a nomination or proposal must be delivered to the Secretary of the Company no later than April 13, 2025 and no earlier than March 14, 2025.
+Stockholders intending to present a proposal or propose a director nominee at our 2026 Annual Meeting must comply with the requirements set forth in the Bylaws and comply with the requirement of Rule 14a-8 of the Exchange Act.
+The Bylaws require, among other things, that a stockholder must have given timely notice of any proposal in writing to the Secretary of the Company.
+To be timely, a stockholder's notice must be delivered to or mailed and received at the principal executive offices of the Company not less than 60 days nor more than 90 days prior to 2026 Annual Meeting of Stockholders; provided, however, that in the event that less than 70 days' notice or prior public disclosure of the date of the 2026 Annual Meeting of Stockholders is given or made to stockholders, notice by a stockholder, to be timely, must be received no later than the close of business on the 10th day following the day on which such notice of the date of the 2026 Annual Meeting of Stockholders was mailed or such public disclosure was made, whichever first occurs.
+Accordingly, for the 2026 Annual Meeting, assuming the meeting is held on May 22, 2026, notice of a nomination or proposal must be delivered to the Secretary of the Company no later than March 23, 2026 and no earlier than February 21, 2026.
 SEC rules permit management to vote proxies in its discretion in certain cases if the stockholder does not comply with this deadline and, in certain other cases notwithstanding the stockholder's compliance with this deadline.
-Proposals or nominations not submitted in accordance with such requirements will be deemed untimely or otherwise deficient; however, the Company will have discretionary authority to include such proposals or nominations in the proxy materials for the 2025 Annual Meeting of Stockholders.
+Proposals or nominations not submitted in accordance with such requirements will be deemed untimely or otherwise deficient; however, the Company will have discretionary authority to include such proposals or nominations in the proxy materials for the 2026 Annual Meeting of Stockholders.

 In addition to satisfying the advance notice requirements under the Company's Bylaws as described above, to comply with the SEC's universal proxy rules, a person who intends to solicit proxies in support of director nominees other than the Company's nominees must provide notice to the Company that sets forth the information required by SEC Rule 14a-19(b) under the Exchange Act.
 Such notice must be received no later than 60 calendar days prior to the anniversary of the previous year's annual meeting.
-For any such director nominee to be included on our proxy card for the 2025 Annual Meeting, the Company's Secretary must receive notice under SEC Rule 14a-19 no later than April 13, 2025.
+For any such director nominee to be included on our proxy card for the 2026 Annual Meeting, the Company's Secretary must receive notice under SEC Rule 14a-19 no later than March 24, 2026.